PublicInput.com offers a wide array of engagement formats, designed to be flexible and useful for your specific outreach.

 In the example above, all of the participants are highlighted in blue after responding.

-Rank Options - Participants are asked to rank-order their top priorities or values.
-Very useful when comparing among tradeoffs or dealing with scarcity of potential outcomes.
+Participants are asked to rank-order their top priorities or values.
+Very useful when comparing among trade offs or dealing with scarcity of potential outcomes.

-Matrix - A set of questions with the same answers, often a scale.
+Matrix questions are a set of questions with the same response options, often a scale.
 This format is great for comparing related items.
-Results are displayed inline to provide a quick way to compare sentiment on each item.
+Results are displayed inline to provide a quick way to compare opinions or sentiment on each item row.

-All quantitative questions can include a comment box & show results immediately after participation
+All quantitative questions have the option to include a comment box & show results (live vote counts) immediately after participation.

 Qualitative Questions (Open Ended)